 In June 2003, IKEA became the first European company to use its own trains to transport goods.
 The company says it will be able to ship the equivalent of 60 trucks a day via IKEA Rail while reducing carbon dioxide emissions by 70 percent.
 Environmental protection is reportedly a priority for Kamprad and his fellow board members; for example, their reliance on wood in their products is in part due to its renewable qualities.

+That concern for the environment doesn't always help IKEA avoid the "bad corporate monolith" tag that dogs other large retailers like Wal-Mart and Home Depot.
+Some communities balk at the company's offer to put a store in their area because of concerns about traffic snarl and the fact that IKEA's stores typically occupy more than 300,000 square feet of space, larger than an average Wal-Mart.
 However, similar to the frenzy that surrounds American doughnut maker Krispy Kreme, IKEA also attracts a rabidly loyal customer base.
 Fans flock to new store openings, and sales remain steady even after the initial euphoria wears off (which offsets some of the local community protest by creating jobs and tax revenue).
 Last month, a marriage was held at a store in Canada; in addition to joining in matrimony, the couple were awarded a US $3,500 gift certificate.
 (According to news reports, the lucky couple seemed more interested in the IKEA gift certificate than the wedding ceremony.)

 As other companies with solid brand communities know, all they have to do is nurture their customer base and their fans will spread the news through word-of-mouth.
 In fact, thanks to the enthusiastic crowds, IKEA usually garners plenty of newspaper coverage every time it opens a new store, amounting to free advertising.